nasccped/DP-iterator-example/README.md

 ### The `Iterator` reference

-Even though the Java's iterator provide usefull features, my interface is based on this C++ code sample (from the _Design Patterns_ book):
+Even though the Java's iterator provide useful features, my interface is based on this C++ code sample (from the _Design Patterns_ book):